philgzl/dsp-primer/README.md

     * Sometimes it is noted like this to emphasize on the dependent variable, even though that's abusive for math purists: <img src="https://render.githubusercontent.com/render/math?math=\mathcal{F}[x(t)] = X(\omega)">
 * The inverse Fourier transform of X is <img src="https://render.githubusercontent.com/render/math?math=\mathcal{F}^{-1}(X)(t) = \frac{1}{2\pi}\int_{-\infty}^{%2B\infty}X(\omega)e^{i\omega t}d\omega, \quad \forall t \in \mathbb{R},"> which is the same as the forward Fourier transform except there is a normalization factor and a plus sign in the exponential.

 This was all in the continuous domain so far.
 Now, there is as rigorous formalism that I will skip that allows to adapt the continuous Fourier transform to digital signals while keeping *most* of its properties.
 We first define the discrete-time Fourier transform (DTFT), and then the discrete Fourier transform (DFT).
-I will go over this quickly without diving into the intricacies about how the validity of the properties are kept.
+I will go over this quickly without diving into the intricacies about how the validity of the properties is kept.
 But the properties are overall maintained and the underlying mechanism of all the Fourier transform variants is the same: we decompose signals into frequencies.

-### Discrete-Time Fourier Transform (DTFT)
+## Discrete-Time Fourier Transform (DTFT)

 Let <img src="https://render.githubusercontent.com/render/math?math=x[n]"> a discrete signal with infinite length (not necessarily periodic).
 The discrete-time Fourier transform (DTFT) of <img src="https://render.githubusercontent.com/render/math?math=x[n]"> is defined as